 We will ask you to confirm that no member of your family, living at the property, is showing signs of having CV19.

-We will arrange a pre agreed time in advance and practise good social distancing at all times.
+We will arrange a pre agreed time in advance and practice good social distancing at all times.

-Because of social distancing, it is also impossible for us to cat test or assess our dogs with other dogs.
+Because of social distancing, it is also very difficult for us to cat test or assess our dogs with other dogs.

 Can I foster a dog?